MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

 event.
-The `ProcessFailed` event already lets app developers handle unexpected browser process exits for a WebView; this new API lets you listen to both expected and unexpected termination of the collection of processes associated to a `CoreWebView2Environment` so you can, e.g., cleanup the user data folder when it's no longer in use.
+The `ProcessFailed` event already lets app developers handle unexpected browser process exits for a WebView; this new API lets you listen to both expected and unexpected termination of the collection of processes associated to a `CoreWebView2Environment` so you can, for example, cleanup the user data folder when it's no longer in use.
 In this document we describe the new API.
 We'd appreciate your feedback.